andreperegrina/donorschoose/README.md

 ``java -jar donorschoose-1.0.jar -Dmax=5``

+Warning: you need to use the -D command in capital letter.

 To see more information or the complete list of parameters that you can use please visit:
 [https://data.donorschoose.org/docs/project-listing/json-requests/](https://data.donorschoose.org/docs/project-listing/json-requests/)